-When setting a goal for the loved one in your life, it is important that you make goals specific, even if they are mundane.
+When setting a goal for the loved one in your life, it is important that you make goals for Alzheimer’s patients specific, even if they are mundane.
 One of your goals can be to pick out and put on clothes in the morning, rather than just to get ready for breakfast.
 Break down goals to simple and clear pieces.
 This also allows you to track progress on specific portions of a larger goal day-by-day and truly track your loved one’s’ abilities over time.
 Specific goals also allow you to manage your daily activities as smaller tasks, rather than viewing each day or week as its own vague goal.

 M – Measurable

 As mentioned above, individuals with dementia are prone to having “good” and “bad” days, hours, or even minutes.
 Tracking when and with what your loved one struggles or succeeds at over time can be vital information for tracking the progression of the treatment or disease over time.
 Your goals should reflect this ability and always be measurable.
-Many caregivers will use a “red, yellow, green” scoring system to quickly track the difficulty posed by any task or goal.
+Many caregivers will use for Alzheimer’s patients a “red, yellow, green” scoring system to quickly track the difficulty posed by any task or goal.
 This makes it much easier to detect patterns, such as struggles or successes at a certain time of day or surrounding a certain stimulus.

 A – Attainable

-This may seem obvious, but it is important that your goals be customized based on their attainability.
+This may seem obvious, but it is important that your goals be customized based on their attainability for Impaired Memory.
 If you notice that your loved one consistently struggles with a goal you have in place, consider breaking that goal down into easier or smaller portions.
 Achievable goals give you and your loved one something to celebrate when they are achieved, but these goals should also reflect your confidence in their ability to handle tasks that may not seem easy.
 Remember, these are attainable, not automatically attainable goals.

 R – Rewarding

-Often the “R” portion of SMART goals represents realistic, but for dementia patients, any attainable goal can be both realistic and unrealistic.
+Often the “R” portion of SMART goals for impaired memory represents realistic, but for dementia patients, any attainable goal can be both realistic and unrealistic.
 We choose to use “R” for rewarding instead, as the payoff for a rewarding goal is very high in our memory care patients.
-Celebration is often so vital to a dementia treatment because it helps to fight off the inherent shame that dementia victims feel when they realize their memory has failed them.
+Celebration is often so vital to a dementia treatment because it helps to fight off the inherent shame that alzheimer victims feel when they realize their memory has failed them.
 By making even mundane goals feel rewarding in some way, you keep everyone’s spirits high.
 Of course, you don’t want to confuse or make them feel patronized by over-celebrating any little thing.

 T – Timely